-At the moment, organic reach on Facebook is really bad.
-So it only makes sense that the next step is to amplify the work that we’re doing right now
+At the moment, organic reach on Facebook isn’t that great.
+So it only makes sense that the next step is to amplify the work that we’re doing right now.

-Currently, this is what the blurb looks like.
+Currently, this is what a blurb on my Facebook page looks like.
 It’s basically a simple post about what the blog post on the website is about, followed by a call to action which sends them to the website.

-And despite this engine being far from perfect, the power of what I have just shown/explained to you, is now responsible for winning me 4 clients.
+And despite this engine being far from perfect, the power of what I have just shown/explained to you is now responsible for winning me 4 clients.
 These were actually pleasant surprises because I wasn’t purposely trying to land clients yet.

-I was talking to a friend about this and how we use the ONE asset to create several bits of content to go on other platforms and drive traffic to my website, and I showed him an example, and he asked “how do I pay you to do that for me?”
+The first client was from a friend whom I showed how we use the ONE asset to create several bits of content to go on other platforms and drive traffic to my website.
+I also showed him an example, and he asked “how do I pay you to do that for me?”

 Our organic posts are currently driving traffic to the website.
 And because we have our tracking pixels installed, we have data being gathered to help us when we start doing paid traffic.